 Ready for how to login deep web?
 The first and most important step before attempting to access deep web is to install a VPN.
 This will provide optimum protection when you’re browsing the internet by encrypting your data, hiding your IP address, and spoofing your location.

 We recommend using a VPN because you never know who and what you’re dealing with.
 Some providers offer robust security features that let you use Tor with VPN.
 And they route your data through the encrypted VPN server first, then go through several hops with Tor.
 Once the data reaches its final destination from Tor’s exit node, it’s impossible to trace it back to you.

 After installing a VPN, you have to install Tor on your computer.
 We created a step-by-step guide on how to do it for Windows, Linux, and Mac, so you can follow that guide.
 Here’s a quick rundown of the steps in installing Tor (You’ll need to do this if you’re looking how to login deep web):

 - Download the Tor browser using this link.

 - Choose the location where you want to install Tor.

 After downloading and setting up Tor, you need to configure its security settings.
 This will ensure maximum protection on top of your VPN service.
 To do this, follow these steps:

-Open the Tor browser.
-Do not maximize the window since this will enable websites to track you.
+- Open the Tor browser.
+Do not maximize the window since this will enable websites to track you, using the size of your screen (really).
 Keep it in its default size.